 Students may be required by an externship site to have an additional background check and/or drug test.
 If additional background checks and/or drug screening is required, this amount WILL NOT be charged to the student.

-A fee of \$200 per day may be charged to students in the Associate Degree in Nursing program for an unexcused make-up clinical day.
-A fee of \$25 per hour may be assessed for an unexcused make-up lab or simulation experience.
+A fee of \$10 per hour may be charged to students in the Practical Nursing program for an unexcused make-up clinical day.

 There is no graduation fee.

 FINANCIAL ASSISTANCE PROGRAMS